 As a landlord, you have a lot of responsibilities.
 One of your most important duties as a landlord is to protect your tenant's security deposit.
 In this blog post, we will teach you everything you need to know about the Maryland security deposit law.

-We will cover the limits on security deposits, how to store them, providing a receipts to a tenant, damages that can be deducted from them, and the timeframe in which landlords must refund them.
+We will cover the limits on security deposits, how to store them, providing a receipts to a tenant, damages that can be deducted from them, the timeframe in which Maryland landlords must refund them, and a tenant's rights.
 Following these tips will help ensure that a landlord is in compliance with Maryland landlord-tenant law!

 Why Security Deposits are Useful

-A security deposit can serve many purposes when it comes to maintaining a rental property, including the following:
+A security deposit can serve many purposes when it comes to maintaining a rental unit, including the following:

-- Helping a landlord cover the cost of missed rent: If a tenant has unpaid rent, collecting a security deposit can help protect the landlord from losing money.
+- Helping a landlord cover the cost of unpaid rent from tenants: If a tenant has unpaid rent, collecting a security deposit can help protect the landlord from losing money as it can cover last month's rent.
+If a tenant purchases their own furniture or appliances for the premises, the landlord has no claim to them

-- Helping to cover the cost of cleaning: In Maryland, you may only charge a cleaning fee if the tenant agrees, or if cleaning is required in order to return the home back to its original state after the tenant moves out.
-Regardless of the circumstances, collecting a security deposit can help keep the property in top shape if necessary.
+- Helping to cover the cost of cleaning: You may only charge a cleaning fee if the tenant agrees, or if cleaning is required in order to return the home back to its original state after the tenant moves out.
+Regardless of the circumstances, collecting a security deposit can help keep the rental property in top shape if necessary.

-- Covering the cost of repairs: If a tenant in Maryland causes excessive damage to the rental property that goes beyond normal wear and tear, then the landlord may use the security deposit to help cover the cost of the repairs.
+- Covering the cost of repairs exceeding ordinary wear and tear on the premises: When a landlord inspects the rental unit, they may find there's damages.
+If a tenant or a tenant's family causes excessive damage to the rental unit, during their tenancy, that goes beyond normal wear and tear, then the landlord may use the deposit to help cover the cost of the repairs and pay the actual costs incurred.
 This helps you protect your property and keep it in the best condition possible.
+A landlord must keep their property safe.

 Maryland Security Deposit Limit

-According to state landlord-tenant laws, the maximum amount a security deposit a tenant pays may be is 2 months of rent, regardless of the number of tenants living in one property.
-However, a landlord may also ask for an additional pet deposit if applicable.
+According to Maryland landlord-tenant laws, the maximum amount a security deposit a tenant pays may be is two months' rent, regardless of the number of tenants living in one property.
+However, a landlord may also ask for an additional pet deposit if applicable which is added onto the two months' rent.
+If a tenant notifies the landlord that they're leaving, the security deposit must be returned.

-According to state law, if the landlord charges more than the allowed amount for a security deposit, then the tenant may claim up to triple the amount of the original fee plus reasonable attorney's fees.
+According to Maryland security deposit law, if the landlord charges more than the allowed amount for a security deposit, then the tenant may claim up to triple the amount of the original fee plus reasonable attorney's fees.

 Written Notice After Security Deposit Receipt